 This device complies with FCC Rules Part 15.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
 This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the manufacturer's instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: (1) Increase the separation between the equipment and signal source, or (2) connect the equipment to an outlet on a circuit different from that to which the signal source is connected.
 Consult the dealer or an experienced computer technician for help.
-The use of shielded cables for connection of peripheral devices to the PC systems is required to ensure compliance with FCC regulations.
-Changes or modifications to this unit not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+The use of shielded cables for connections to this unit not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.